ErinMorelli/em-beer-manager/README.md

 * Shortcodes and template tags for displaying all or a select number of beers
 * Custom meta boxes to store detailed information about each beer, including abv, ibu, and ingredients
 * Simple beer checkin integration with Untappd
+* A "Beer List" widget for simply displaying your beers in sidebars
+* Custom page display for beers and styles

 #### Planned Features ####

-* Sidebar widget for displaying beers
 * Option to add simple age verification check to site
 * Expanded Untappd integration